 Here’s a video by Kinetic Village, which talks a bit about the Shabbat and gives some footage of Jerusalem.
 The footage isn’t necessarily from Shabbat, but I really like it:

-Almost all places in the Old City are open on Shabbat, including churches and the Tower of David Museum.
-The Jewish Quarter attractions, restaurants, and shops are closed, but the Western Wall is open.
-Just keep in mind that it is not customary to take photos in the Western Wall plaza during Shabbat because it isn’t allowed to use cameras during Shabbat.
-If you do take photos, people might ask you to stop (and might not).
-Temple Mount is also closed on Shabbat.
+Almost all places in the Old City are open on Shabbat.
+You can visit the churches in the Muslim and Christian quarters, walk through the Old City Market, explore the Tower of David Museum, and even visit the Western Wall.
+Just keep in mind that it is not allowed to take pictures in the Western Wall plaza during Shabbat because it isn’t allowed to use cameras on Shabbat.
+If you take pictures, people might ask you to stop (and might not).

 Some of Jerusalem’s top museums are open on Shabbat, including the Tower of David Museum and Rockefeller Museum, which are in the Old City area.
-Also open are the Israel Museum, Bible Lands Museum, Jerusalem Science Museum, and Museum for Islamic Art.
+Also open are the Israel Museum (check the Israel Museum highlights here), Bible Lands Museum, Jerusalem Science Museum, and Museum for Islamic Art.
 But they are a bit farther away from the city center, so you will need to take a taxi or walk about 40 minutes to reach them.
 By the way, the Israel Museum offers FREE entrance for kids on Shabbat.

-3- Enjoy the graffiti works in Machane Yehuda Market.
+Enjoy the graffiti works in Machane Yehuda Market

 On Shabbat, the stalls in Machane Yehuda Market are closed.
 That means that the shutters are down.
 You’ll be able to see dozens of beautiful graffiti works made by the artist Solomon Souza.
 The graffiti works are painted on the shutters and show the faces of famous people – and less famous people – from Israel’s history.
 There are also some biblical scenes.

 If you want to experience a more intimate Shabbat dinner, you can join a Jewish family for this important event.
 Several companies link travelers and families for Shabbat dinner.
 One of the leading companies is Shabbat of a Lifetime.
-You can also find a Shabbat experience on Eatwith.
+There’s also Get Shabbat, which is a free service run by Jeff Seidel.
+If none of those work for you, you can also find a Shabbat experience on Eatwith.
+Please note that I have not tried any of these options.
+So, if you try any of them and want to tell me how it went, I’ll be happy to hear from you.
+Leave a comment or contact me.

-The Jerusalem Biblical Zoo is open during Shabbat between 10 AM to 5 PM.
+The Jerusalem Biblical Zoo is open during Shabbat between 9 AM to 5 PM.
 You can spend a pleasant afternoon walking on the different paths, between the variety of animals.
+The nearby Israel Aquarium is also open.
 Though, keep in mind that the zoo is far from the city center.
 That could be problematic on Shabbat because there’s no public transportation.
 You’ll need to rent a car or take a taxi.

 Find more info on the official website of the Jerusalem Biblical Zoo.